SysKitTeam/docs-securitymanager/product-updates/security-manager-7-release-note.md

 ### Features

 * **Bulk actions** – The live permission explorer reports now support multiselect.
 What does that mean?
 Depending on the selected object/user certain actions are possible.
 E.g. You can now select as many users as you want and remove their permissions on a Site.
 Available actions are located on the action bar.
-For more information on all the available actions please see this article.
+For more information on all the available actions please see [this article](../get-to-know-security-manager/site-collections-screen.md#available-actions)

 * **Users section** – Version 7 of SSM is now more than ever, focused on the user.
 We implemented a new Single User report.
 There are two main tabs which will be of interest:
   **1. Sites** – Here you can find actions: